- This event has passed.

 Transcripts and powerpoints:

-Notes from the BSP course lead by Geshe Tashi Tsering at Chenrezig Institute and made available for LTC members from our top menu resources>course notes.
-Powerpoints are uploaded at the start of each class.
+Notes from the BSP course lead by Geshe Tashi Tsering at Chenrezig Institute are available for LTC members from our top menu resources>course notes.